 No surprise here either for most.

-After learning to love yourself and confront your insecurities, you must learn to accept every personality deficit and culturally incorrect aspect of your being.
+After learning to love yourself and confront your insecurities, you must learn to accept every personality deficit and culturally incorrect or unwelcome aspect of your being.

 Learn to celebrate the abnormalities.
 Walk in the honesty of the deficits in your personality, and you will most likely be surprised by how acceptance changes your perception of the world.